manmuqingshan/modm/src/modm/platform/core/cortex/module.md

 perhaps even write this function in Assembly if deemed necessary.

+### Cache Initialization

+For Cortex-M7 devices, both the I-Cache and D-Cache are enabled by default with a write-through policy to significantly improve performance.
+However, it is important to note that manual invalidation of the caches is required on certain operations, such as when writing to Flash (I-Cache) or when using DMA (D-Cache).
+See the [CMSIS-Core documentation][cache_api] for more info.

 ### Additional Initialization

 A few modules need to initialize additional hardware during booting.
 For